Looking to make the most of one day in Denver, but need to stay on budget? Worry not, Denver can be done on the cheap.

 Union Station sits conveniently in the heart of the city, surrounded by restaurants, bars, live music venues, and sports stadiums.
 This is a great place to start exploring.

 Renting a car in Denver, though a tad more pricy, will give you more freedom and mobility about the town.

 Couchsurfing, if you’re unfamiliar, is a website that links up budget-conscious travelers with generous people who are willing to host guests for free in their residence.
 Try it out.
 Couchsurfing is trusted worldwide and shady hosts are few and far between.

-In terms of affordable hostels, Mile High House is your best bet.
+In terms of affordable hostels, Hostel Fish is your best bet.
 Because I am from Denver, I haven’t stayed there myself, but I’ve done my research — they have fair pricing and great reviews.

 With Denver growing at such a rapid pace, there’s no shortage of fun things to do throughout the city.
 Here are a few of my favorite budget-friendly Denver past times that I recommend if you only have 24-hours to see it all.

 Crepes.
 Brisket.
 Popsickles.
 Honey.
 Arepas.
 Fresh produce.
 Juice.
 Tacos.
 Pizza.
 On Sundays, it’s all waiting for you on South Pearl Street.
 That is if you’re ready to navigate through the thick swarms of stoned and ravenous market-goers.

 Keep in mind that the South Pearl Street Farmer’s Market is only open on Sundays.
 If you’re one day in Denver lands on any other day, check out the many other farmer’s markets around town.

 What I Recommend: A Palisade Peach – $1.50 – drizzled with CBD infused Colorado Hemp Honey – $3 a stick